 Dom Pedro Henrique grew up in France; he was given the title of Prince of Grão-Pará (the title reserved to the heir of the Prince Imperial) at the birth, and he became Prince Imperial in 1920, when his father Dom Luis died; the following year his grandmother Dona Isabel died, and Pedro Henrique became the Head of the Imperial Family, and de jure Emperor of Brazil (Pedro III).

 He married in 1937 HRH Princess Maria of Bavaria, daughter of Prince Franz and his wife Princess Isabella, née Princess of Croy, in the chapel of Nymphenburg Castle, near Munich, Bavaria; together they had 12 children, eight sons and four daughters, among whom are Prince Dom Luis, the present Head of the Family, Prince Antonio, married to Princess Christina of Ligne, and Princess Leonor, married to Michel, Prince de Ligne.
 Five of their sons and two daughters have renounced to their rights to the Throne in order to marry commoners.

 Dom Pedro Henrique and Dona Maria lived in France waiting to move in Brazil; they moved in 1945, at the end of World War II.
-There they lived firstly in the Palace of Grão-Pará in Petropolis, then in another house in Petropolis; in 1951 the Prince bought the Fazenda Santa Maria near Jacarezinho, where he lived as a land-owner, and finally he moved in Vassouras, in the Sitio Santa Maria, where he died on 5 July 1981.Brazilian Royals
+There they lived firstly in the Palace of Grão-Pará in Petropolis, then in another house in Petropolis; in 1951 the Prince bought the Fazenda Santa Maria near Jacarezinho, where he lived as a land-owner, and finally he moved in Vassouras, in the Sitio Santa Maria, where he died on 5 July 1981.Brazil, Historical Royals